DerThorsten/cpp_cookiecutter/docs/source/basic_usage.rst

 .. code-block:: shell

-    $ conda env create -fg cpp_cookiecutter-dev-requiremnts.yml
+    $ conda env create -f cpp_cookiecutter-dev-requiremnts.yml

-This will create a fresh conda environments with all dependencies to use the cookiecutter and to build the documentation of this project
+This will create a fresh conda environments with all dependencies to use the cookiecutter and to build the documentation of this project.